Help with childcare costs

 30 hour funding

-You must apply and receive their 11-digit voucher codes before the start of the term.
-Terms start in January, April and September.
+You must apply and receive their 11-digit voucher codes before the start of the funding period.
+Funding periods start in January, April and September.

 Give the voucher code to the Early Years Provider.
 The provider will confirm the code before they can start claiming funding.